 Lesley joined Watsi on September 13th, 2013.
-Five years ago, Lesley became the 914th member to automatically support a new Watsi patient every month.
-Since then, 4,915 more people have become monthly donors!
-Lesley's most recent donation traveled 6,200 miles to support Sopheak, a grocery seller from Cambodia, to fund ear surgery.
+Five years ago, Lesley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lesley's most recent donation traveled 4,200 miles to support Laiyorie, a three-year-old from Tanzania, to fund surgery that will enable him to use his hands.

 Sopheak is a 45-year-old grocery seller from Cambodia.
 She has three children, two sons and one daughter.
 She likes to listen to the radio, watch television, and look after her children.
 When she was young, Sopheak had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Sopheak experiences ear discharge, tinnitus, and ear pain.
 She finds difficulty in hearing clearly, and she has trouble communicating with her family members and her customers.
 Sopheak traveled to our medical partner's care center to receive treatment.
 On March 11th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.